ROUND DANCING — CHOREOGRAPHED BALLROOM

 qqs; qqs; qqs;

-This figure is one measure of Advanced Hip Twist and then two more measures of the the man sort of vining in a left-turning circle and the woman walking, swiveling, and doing three more hip twists.
+This figure is one measure of advanced hip twist and then two more measures of the the man sort of vining in a left-turning circle and the woman walking, swiveling, and doing three more hip twists.

 In closed position, step forward L toeing out a little and lower lead hands to lead her to open out (woman swivels 1/2 RF and steps back R—try to separate these two components and count "&1"), recover R (woman recover L and swivel 5/8 LF—again, make the swivels sharp), cross L in back of R turning LF (woman fwd R outside partner and to his right side and do your first hip twist swiveling sharply 1/4 RF), -;

-This first measure is simply an Advanced Hip Twist.
-I have exaggerated the second and third swivels, compared to the Advanced Hip Twist description above, as is often done.
+This first measure is simply an advanced hip twist.
+I have exaggerated the second and third swivels, compared to the advanced hip twist description above, as is often done.
 Notice that the woman's part is busier than the man's.
 She is really doing at least six things: swivel/step, step/swivel, and again step/swivel.
 You might like to count to yourself, "&/quick, quick/&, slow/&;" Actually, if you'd like to get even more anal about this measure, I think she might prefer to dance, "&/1, 2/&, 3/&, hold;" The "3/&" is the first hip twist, forward on the right foot and a sharp RF twist.
 She raises her left knee and crosses it a little in front of her right in a demure, sort-of Marilyn Monroe pose.
 This is a little picture figure and deserves to be displayed briefly.
 So do the hip twist at the beginning of the "slow" and then hold it briefly before beginning to circle.
 At this point, we are in a tight L-position; he might be facing line and wall, and she might be facing line and center.

 During the second measure, the man steps side R, behind L, side R, -; His sequence is vine-like, but he should try to think, "7-11."
 Each time he crosses behind, he should try to place his left toe to his right heel, forming a "figure 7" with his feet, and each time he steps to the side, he should place his right foot parallel to his left to form a "figure 11."

 Again, the woman's part is busier, with her swivels.
-She steps forward L and swivels as much as 1/2 LF, closes R and hip twists 1/4 RF, and steps fwd R, -; Notice that her LF swivels are larger than her RF twists.
+She steps forward L and swivels as much as 1/2 LF, closes R and hip twists 1/4 RF, and steps fwd L, -; Notice that her LF swivels are larger than her RF twists.
 This is part of what causes the figure as a whole to turn to the left.
 The man is also turning LF with each of his behind steps and so is leading her to follow a circular track.
 At the end of the second measure, we are in the "hip-twist L-position," man facing about center.

 The third measure continues the man's 7-11 vine and the woman's stepping and swiveling.
 He steps behind L, side R, close L, -; She swivels up to 1/2 LF and closes R, swivels 1/4 RF (this is the third hip twist) and steps fwd L, swivels 1/2 LF closes R and ends with a 1/4 RF hip twist, -; This is certainly the busiest measure for the woman, with a count of "&/quick, &/quick, &/slow/&;" End in the "hip-twist L-position," having made one full turn.